 Make It Now:

-- Place the chicken breast-side down in the slow cooker.
-Cover and cook on Low for 4 to 6 hours, until the chicken is cooked through.
+Place the chicken breast side down in the slow cooker.
+Cover and cook on low for 4 to 6 hours, until the chicken is fully cooked.
 (The chicken is done when it registers 165°F near the inner thigh, between the leg and breast.)

 Prepare From Frozen: Note: You will need to have butter, flour, salt, and pepper on hand to complete this meal.
 Thaw the chicken fully in the refrigerator for about 48 hours.
 Follow Steps 2-6.

 Gluten-Free Version: Use 1:1 Gluten-Free Baking Flour (like Bob’s Red Mill brand) in place of the all-purpose flour.

 Where We Get Our Chicken: We get our meat from ButcherBox.
 The chicken is organic and curated from small, trusted farms.
 We highly recommend this service to source healthy meat–like uncured bacon, wild salmon, and grass-fed beef–and have used it for years ourselves.
 Read my full ButcherBox review here.